cyberomin/cyberomin.github.io/_posts/-tech-at-konga.markdown

 NewRelic is the resident guardian angel to all our servers.
 We rely on it heavily for health checks and application level introspection; slow queries, long running processes, etc.  We rely on Splunk’s MINT(Mobile Intelligence) for our mobile apps monitoring; crash report, analytics, performance, etc. It gives us a high-level overview into our operational intelligence.

 ### Deployment
 Deployment and configuration management is done using Chef via AWS’s OpsWorks.
-We write our custom recipes and manage them using version control — git.
+We write our custom recipes and manage them using version control&mdash;git.
 Chef is a battle tested in infrastructure automation tool.

 Most of our production system runs Linux(Ubuntu.) and Microsoft’s Windows Server.